 “….
 Our times are in your hands ….”
 Psalm 31:15

 Like some other writers in the Old Testament Book of Psalms, David knew the ‘hardship’ of life as well as its good times when he was aware that God was at work for his blessing.
 In Psalm 31 David tells of his deep sense of anguish in his life as he faced up to personal attacks, threats as well as struggles with health problems.
-Such testings however became times when God’s faithful love was released with fresh understanding to David’s heart.
+Such testings, however, became times when God’s faithful love was released with fresh understanding of David’s heart.
 David’s struggles became times when he was able to cope with what was happening to him and raise his soul to praise God even when life was dark and uncomfortable.

 In Psalm 31 David reflected upon the real difficulties which pressed in upon him but was still able in faith to look up to God, trusting himself to God:

 v14 “… but in trusting you, O Lord, I say You are my God.
 My times are in Your hands …”

 David also speaks of God’s “goodness, of God as his shelter, his refuge” and in

 “… be strong and take heart all you who hope in the Lord.”

 In this brief leaflet “A Time to Praise”, I have set out some of the thoughts and words of people’s hearts as they expressed what the Priory means to them – of the ways they sensed or sense how God has blessed them through His presence among us.
 I believe that it is a time to praise God and give Him thanks for all His faithful love shown us in Christ.

 When life’s pressures and pains make us struggle with what is happening to us, remember our faithful God is present with us still.
 Carisbrooke Priory has a place in God’s loving purpose for all hurting, broken people – in His plan it is a ‘House of Prayer for Christian Healing’ – a place He draws people to as He furnishes it with His love.

 … Praise be to the Lord for He showed His wonderful love to me …